neocodered/mdn_trajectory_forecasting/README.md

 ---
 <a name="overview"></a>
 ### Overview
-This repository contains all code, data and descriptions for the Paper: "Reliable Probabilistic Human Trajectory Prediction for Autonomous Applications".
-The following chapters describe the necessary requirements to run our method, where to download our training and evaluation data, where to download pre-trained models and how to run the code for yourself.
+This repository contains all code, data, and descriptions for the paper "Reliable Probabilistic Human Trajectory Prediction for Autonomous Applications".
+The following chapters describe the requirements for running our method, where to download our training and evaluation data and pre-trained models, and how to run the code yourself.

 ---
 <a name="requirements"></a>
 ### Requirements

 The framework uses the following system configuration.
-The exact python requirements can be found in the corresponding requirements.txt file.
+The exact Python requirements can be found in the corresponding requirements.txt file.

 ```
 # Software